 Registration priority is based on the sum of earned credits plus the attempted credits in the semester during which registration is held.
 Generally, students with the highest credit totals are given the opportunity to register before those with fewer credits.
-In cases where there are large numbers of students with equal credit totals, registration priority will be based on a secondary factor of a registration ID, which is a random number assigned to each student.
-A new registration ID is assigned to each student prior to each registration period.
+In cases where there are large numbers of students with equal credit totals, registration priority will be based on a tie-breaker system administered and announced by the Registrar's Office.

 Exceptions to this rule include courses for which students are preregistered, such as required courses for 1L students and preregistration course packages for 2L part time students.

-Students enrolled in the weekend program or part-time program (part-time is in the evening only) will receive priority to register for specific courses that are designated at the time of registration.
+Students enrolled in the weekend program or part-time evening program will receive priority to register for specific courses that are designated at the time of registration.